bob123456678/TrainControl/src/examples/Readme.md

 Point shapes:
 * Circle - regular station
 * Square - terminus station
+* Cross - reversing station (never chosen in autonomous operation, will reverse a train for shunting when the path is manually chosen)
 * Diamond - not a station

 ![Sample layout](../../assets/graph2.png?raw=true)